vski-ai/table/docs.md

 ## Store

-Store prodes factories and calbacks that extend the table state.
+A store provides factories that extend the table state.

 Here is an example of a store: